-$\triangleright$ Bounded function that does not have a limit at 0.
-Arithmetic properties of limits of functions (Theorem 4.2.4). $\triangleright$ Functions $f, g$ that don't have a limit at some point $c \in \mathbb{R}$ , but $f + g$ does.
-Order properties of limits of functions (Theorem 4.2.6). $\triangleright$ Functions $f,g$ such that for all $x$ in their domain, $f>g$ , but at some point $c, \lim{x\to c}f=\lim{x\to c}g.$ Squeeze theorem for limits of functions.
-Local separation from zero (Theorem 4.2.9). $\odot$ Infinite limit of a function, limit of a function at infinity, infinite limit of a function at infinity. $\odot$ One-sided limits.
-Cor ntinuous Functions. $\odot$ Function, continuous at a point.
+\odot Function, continuous at a point.
 Function, discontinuous at a point.
 Criterion for continuity in terms of neighborhoods (Theorem 5.1.2).
 Sequential criterion for continuity.
-Sequential criterion for discontinuity. $\odot$ Function, continuous on a subset of $\mathbb{R}$ . $\triangleright$ Function, discontinuous everywhere (for example, Dirichlet's function). $\triangleright$ Function, continuous at irrational numbers and discontinuous at rational numbers (for example, Thomae's function).
-Arithmetic properties of continuous functions (Theorem 5.2.1). $\triangleright$ Functions $f, g$ discontinuous at 0 such that $f + g$ is continuous at 0.
+Sequential criterion for discontinuity. \odot Function, continuous on a subset of \mathbb{R} . \triangleright Function, discontinuous everywhere (for example, Dirichlet's function). \triangleright Function, continuous at irrational numbers and discontinuous at rational numbers (for example, Thomae's function).
+Arithmetic properties of continuous functions (Theorem $5.2.1$). \triangleright Functions f, g discontinuous at 0 such that $f + g$ is continuous at 0.
 Composition of continuous functions (at a point and on a set).
-Boundedness Theorem. $\triangleright$ Bounded but discontinuous (at least at one point) function. $\triangleright$ Function continuous but unbounded on an open interval. • Absolute (= global) maximum of a function on a set, point of absolute maximum.
+Boundedness Theorem. \triangleright Bounded but discontinuous (at least at one point) function. \triangleright Function continuous but unbounded on an open interval. • Absolute (= global) maximum of a function on a set, point of absolute maximum.
 Absolute minimum of a function on a set, point of absolute minimum.
-Maximum-Minimum Theorem. $\triangleright$ Function $f$ continuous on an open interval such that that $f$ does not have maximum or minimum value.
+Maximum-Minimum Theorem. \triangleright Function f continuous on an open interval such that that f does not have maximum or minimum value.
 Location of roots theorem, Bolzano's intermediate value theorem.
 Preservation of closed intervals.
-Preservation of intervals. $\odot$ Function, uniformly continuous on a subset of $\mathbb{R}$ .
+Preservation of intervals. \odot Function, uniformly continuous on a subset of \mathbb{R} .
 Nonuniform continuity criterion.
-Uniform continuity theorem.

-$\triangleright$ Function, continuous but not uniformly continuous on an open interval. $\odot$ Increasing, strictly increasing, decreasing, strictly decreasing, monotone functions. $\odot$ Jump of a monotone function.
+Uniform continuity theorem. \triangleright Function, continuous but not uniformly continuous on an open interval. \odot Increasing, strictly increasing, decreasing, strictly decreasing, monotone functions. $$ \odot Jump of a monotone function.
 Continuity criterion of monotone functions (Theorem 5.6.3).
 Continuous inverse theorem.
-Diff Gerentiation. $\odot$ Derivative of a function at a point.
+Differentiation. \odot Derivative of a function at a point.
 Function, differentiable at a point.
-Continuity of a differentiable function. $\triangleright$ Function, continuous but not differentiable at $x = 0$ . $\triangleright$ Function, differentiable on $\mathbb{R}$ , whose derivative is not continuous at 0.
+(Three definitions.)
+Continuity of a differentiable function. \triangleright Function, continuous but not differentiable at $x = 0$.

+\triangleright Function, differentiable on \mathbb{R} , whose derivative is not continuous at 0.
 Arithmetic properties of derivative.
 Chain rule.
 Derivative of inverse function (inverse function theorem).
 Interior extremum theorem.
 Rolle's theorem.
 Mean value theorem.
 First derivative test for extrema (Theorem 6.2.8).
-Criterion for a differentiable function to be increasing/decreasing/constant on an interval (Theorems 6.2.5, 6.2.7). $\odot$ nth Taylor polynomial of a function.
-Taylor's theorem. nth derivative test for extrema (Theorem 6.4.4). n th Taylor's polynomial at zero for $(1+x)^{\alpha}$ , $e^{x}$ , $\ln x$ , $\sin x$ , $\cos x$ .
-The e Riemann Integral. $\odot$ Partition, tagged partition, Riemann sum. $\odot$ Riemann integrable function, Riemann integral. $\triangleright$ Not a Riemann integrable function.
-Arithmetic and order properties of Riemann integral.
+Criterion for a differentiable function to be increasing/decreasing/constant on an interval (Theorems 6.2.5, 6.2.7). \odot nth Taylor polynomial of a function.
+Taylor's theorem. nth derivative test for extrema (Theorem 6.4.4). nth Taylor's polynomial at zero for $(1+x)^{\alpha}$, e^x , $\ln x$, $\sin x$, $\cos x$.
+Newton's Method for approximating zeros.
+Recursively defined sequence converging to $\sqrt{2}$.
+The e Riemann Integral. \odot Partition, tagged partition, Riemann sum. \odot Riemann integrable function, Riemann integral. \triangleright Bounded but not a Riemann integrable function.
+Arithmetic and order properties of Riemann integral (linearity and monotonicity).
 Boundedness theorem for Riemann integrable function.
-Cauchy Criterion for Riemann integral.
-Riemann integrability of a step function, of a continuous function, monotone function.
+Riemann integrability of a continuous function, monotone function (proof not required).
 Interval additivity theorem (proof not required).
-The fundamental theorem (first form). $\odot$ Indefinite integral.
-The fundamental theorem (second form).
+The fundamental theorem of calculus (first form). • Indefinite integral, antiderivative.
+The fundamental theorem of calculus (second form).
+Derivative of an indefinite integral of a continuous function.
+Substitution theorem.
+(If covered on $12/04$.)
+Definition of logarithmic and exponential functions.
+(If covered on $12/04$.)